-The proposed rules are outlined in a draft regulations document – officially titled ‘The Value Added Tax (Digital Marketplace Supply) Regulations, 2020) – recently released by the Kenya Revenue Authority (KRA).
-The draft regulations follow a now familiar approach for affected online businesses regarding how to determine the end customer’s location and usage of a simplified online registration system.
-It is not clear yet if a threshold to registration will be included in the final regulations.
-It is also unclear how affected non-resident digital businesses will perform B2B number validation.
+The rules are outlined in a regulations document – officially titled ‘The Value Added Tax (Digital Marketplace Supply) Regulations, 2020) – released by the Kenya Revenue Authority (KRA).
+The regulations follow a now-familiar approach for affected online businesses regarding how to determine the end customer’s location and usage of a simplified online registration system.

-The KRA approach is heavily influenced by the Organisation for Economic Cooperation and Development (OECD) guidelines on the effective and efficient collection of VAT by digital platforms.
-The KRA draft regulations define potentially affected digital marketplace supplies as: “any supply of a service made over a platform that enables the direct interaction between buyers and sellers of services through electronic means.”
+The KRA approach has been heavily influenced by the Organisation for Economic Cooperation and Development (OECD) guidelines on the effective and efficient collection of VAT by digital platforms and includes collection of VAT by marketplaces.
+The recently gazetted legal notice states that a “‘digital marketplace supply’ means the supply of a service made on a digital marketplace”.
+There is no specific definition of a digital marketplace.
+However, the draft KRA regulations had a very broad definition.
+The draft regulations defined potentially affected digital marketplace supplies as: “any supply of a service made over a platform that enables the direct interaction between buyers and sellers of services through electronic means.”

-The plans in Kenya seem to resemble those already in place in Angola and Cameroon.
-Kenya, however, is following international trends when it comes to the taxation of foreign-supplied digital services.
-This is evident with the intended creation of a simplified registration system for affected non-residents.
-It will be interesting to observe the impact on compliance of the new measures.
-The proposed new rules are the first explicit mention where a supply through a digital marketplace is subject to VAT.
+Kenya is following international trends when it comes to the taxation of foreign-supplied digital services.
+This trend is evident with the public consultation made in June 2020 and the planned creation of a simplified registration system for affected non-residents.
+It will be interesting to observe the impact on compliance of such a simplification.

 There has been a recent flurry of movement in Africa, a continent that was one of the first to tax the cross-border supply of digital services when South Africa did so back in June 2014.